WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 ## 4. CMIP7 data format

 As in previous phases, all CMIP7 output has been written to netCDF files.
-The data have been “cmorized” (i.e., written in conformance with the [CF-conventions][cfConventionsPage] and all the CMIP standards).
+Before being published, these files must pass the [ESGF Quality Control (ESGF-QC)][esgfqc].
+Many modelling center use the [CMOR][cmor] software to standardize their files.
+They are then said to have been “CMORized”.

 Essential features of CMORized data are:

-* Standardized variable naming from CMIP CVs
+* Standardized naming from CMIP [CVs][cmipCvs]
-* Consistent file naming convention
+* Consistent [file naming convention][GlobalAttrs]
 * Uniform metadata structure:
-    * Global attributes
+    * [Global attributes][GlobalAttrs]
     * Coordinate variables: time, lat, lon, (if appropiate, lev)
     * One variable per file
-* Self-describing: all metadata needed to interpret the data are included in the file
+* Self-describing (all metadata needed to interpret the data are included in the file)
-* Consistent units and standard names following CF conventions
+* Consistent units and standard names following [CF conventions][cfConventionsPage]

-Specs for the path, filename and global at tributes for CMIP7 are defined [here][GlobalAttrs].

-???
-Note "More on the guidance for modellers"
+??? abstract "More on the guidance for modellers"

     For advanced users who want to understand the data better, the CMIP7 data requirements that were given to modelling centers are defined and discussed in the following documents: